 Flights arriving at EU airports | ✅ Covered |

-These regulations also cover airlines from Switzerland, Iceland, and Norway.
-This means if you’re traveling with any airline within, to, or from Europe, you probably have these rights.
-It’s helpful to be aware of these regulations – they’re in place to support you if problems occur with your flight.
-They ensure you’re not left on your own when your trip arrangements go awry.
+These laws also cover airlines from Norway, Switzerland, and Iceland.
+This means when you travel with any airline to, from, or within Europe, you most likely have these rights.
+It’s good to know about these laws – they’re there to support you if something goes wrong with your flight.
+They ensure you’re not left on your own when your trip arrangements don’t work out.

 When You Are Not Entitled to Compensation

-Sundair is not always responsible when flights are delayed or cancelled.
-Sometimes, events occur that the airline can’t control, like really bad weather or unexpected problems.
+Sundair isn’t necessarily at fault when flights are delayed or cancelled.
+Sometimes, events occur that the airline is powerless against, like severe weather conditions or unforeseen issues.

-For example, if there’s a sudden storm, an emergency at the airport, or air traffic controllers go on strike, Sundair cannot be held accountable.
-These are called “extraordinary circumstances” that the airline is unable to prevent.
+For example, if there’s an abrupt major weather event, an urgent situation at the airport, or a strike by air traffic controllers, Sundair cannot be held accountable.
+These are called “extraordinary circumstances” that the airline has no control over.

-When these events take place, you are unlikely to get any compensation.
-The airline is not considered to be doing anything wrong when these unexpected issues arise.
+When these things happen, you are unlikely to get any compensation.
+The airline isn’t seen as doing anything wrong when these unforeseen difficulties occur.